KVM switch: KVM over IP (IPKVM)

-KVM switch over IP extenders use a dedicated micro-controller and potentially specialized video capture hardware to capture the video, keyboard, and mouse signals, compress and convert them into packets, and send them over an Ethernet link to a remote console application that unpacks and reconstitutes the dynamic graphical image.
-KVM over IP subsystem is typically connected to a system's standby power plane so that it's available during the entire BIOS boot process.
+KVM switch over IP extenders use a dedicated microcontroller and potentially specialized video capture hardware to capture the video, keyboard, and mouse signals, compress and convert them into packets, and send them over an Ethernet link to a remote console application that unpacks and reconstitutes the dynamic graphical image.
+The KVM over IP subsystem is typically connected to a system's standby power plane so that it's available during the entire BIOS boot process.

 These extender devices allow multiple computers to be controlled locally or globally with the use of an IP connection.
-There are performance issues related with LAN/WAN hardware, standard protocols and network latency so user management is commonly referred to as "near real time".
+There are performance issues related to LAN/WAN hardware, standard protocols and network latency, so user management is commonly referred to as "near real time".

 Access to most remote or "KVM" over IP extenders today use a web browser, although many of the stand-alone viewer software applications provided by many manufacturers are also reliant on ActiveX or Java.

 Whitelisting

 Some KVM chipsets or manufacturers require the "whitelisting" or authority to connect to be implicitly enabled.
 Without the whitelist addition, the device will not work.
 This is by design and required to connect non-standard USB devices to KVM extenders.
-This is completed by noting the device's ID (usually copied from the Device manager in Windows), or documentation from the manufacturer of the USB device.
+This is completed by noting the device's ID (usually copied from Device Manager in Windows), or documentation from the manufacturer of the USB device.

-Generally all HID or consumer grade USB peripherals are exempt, but more exotic devices like tablets, or digitisers or USB toggles require manual addition to the white list table of the KVM.
+Generally, all HID or consumer-grade USB peripherals are exempt, but more exotic devices like tablets, or digitisers or USB toggles require manual addition to the white list table of the KVM.